MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 ### Support for robots.txt

-The connector checks to see if there is a robots.txt file for your root site and, if one exists, it will follow and respect the directions found within that file.
-If you do not want the connector to crawl certain pages or directories on your site, you can call out those pages or directories in the "Disallow" declarations in your robots.txt file.
+The connector checks to see if there's a robots.txt file for your root site and, if one exists, it will follow and respect the directions found within that file.
+If you don't want the connector to crawl certain pages or directories on your site, you can call out those pages or directories in the "Disallow" declarations in your robots.txt file.

 ### Add URLs to exclude